zakcali/WosAdvSearch/README.md

 # Logic
 There are 3 horizontal tabs.

-1- First vertical tab finds publications from various indexes, and also creates queries for Web of Science Advanced Search Tab.
+1- First  tab finds publications from various indexes, and also creates queries for Web of Science Advanced Search Tab.

 departments and associated queries are red from the file named: department-list.csv, by using php script as follows json_encode(file_get_contents('department-list.csv'));